alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 The Jovial Assembler is a work in progress and has several limitations.
 The following is a list of known limitations:
 - The argument parsing for `WINDOW` is not perfect.
 There are some invalid arguments that are not caught by the parser.
 - If you do not specify a base for a number, it is assumed to be the previous base set.
 This can cause issues if you are not careful, especially if you assume it will be in base-10.
-- Sometimes the whitespace in the .16c file is not perfect.
-This is a known issue, but it does not affect the functionality of the file.